 That fact is somewhat misleading, however, as much of the Canadian population (90% according to one estimate) lives within 100 miles of the southern border with the U.S. That includes the major cities of Toronto and Montreal, both of which are among the 10 most populous cities on the continent.

 As is true in the U.S. and other developed countries, Canada has become an online culture.
 87% of the population – nearly 30 million people – are internet users.
-78.9% of the population uses a mobile device.
-A little more than half of the Canadian population (52.7%) are e-commerce customers.
+81.2% of the population uses a mobile device to go online.
+And by 2025, 77.6% of Canadians are expected to buy goods and services online.

-How COVID-19 Has Affected the E-Commerce Market in Canada
+How COVID-19 Affected the Ecommerce Market in Canada

-Like most of the world, Canada went into lockdown in the spring of 2020 in an effort to arrest the spread of the coronavirus that causes the disease COVID-19.
-Brick-and-mortar retail shopping came to a halt throughout most of the country, inspiring more consumers than ever before to try e-commerce.
+As late as June 2019, Canada’s ecommerce market was considered “developing.”
+But in 2020, Canada went into lockdown to arrest the spread of COVID-19.
+Brick-and-mortar retail shopping came to a halt throughout most of the country, with more consumers than ever before turning to ecommerce.

 The result was a massive surge in online sales that one observer called a “digital tipping point” for the country.
-Online revenue doubled between March 11 and the beginning of April 2020, with all sectors seeing a combined uptick of 99%.
+Online revenue almost doubled between March and May of 2020.

 During the coronavirus pandemic, online sales increased in the following categories: